jadijadi/lpic1book/content/1084_manage_printers_and_printing.md

 cupsd.conf	   interfaces	    printers.conf  raw.types  ssl	 subscriptions.conf.O
 ```

 The main configuration file is the `cupsd.conf`.
-Have a look at it; it is very easy to understand.
+Take a look at it; it is very easy to understand.
 For example the `Listen localhost:631` line tells the CUPS to listen on localhost port 631.
 Here is a sample:

 ```
 $ cat /etc/cups/cupsd.conf